PokeRogue-Projects/pokerogue-daily-runs/CONTRIBUTING.md

 # Contributing to Pokerogue Daily Runs

 First off, thank you for taking the time to contribute! 🎉

 The following is a set of guidelines for contributing to this project on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+Most of the development takes place in our [Discord server](https://discord.com/invite/XcygEYs9eA).
+Feel free to join and help us out!

 ## Table of Contents